-This statement also introduces the theme of data management and privacy guarantee.
+Therefore, there are also issues regarding data management and privacy.
 The implementation of robotics in healthcare triggers many questions about the confidentiality of collected data by clinicians as well as by the robots themself (and so possibly transmitted to the related company) and raises a question about data ownership and use [26].
-As reported by the interviewed clinician (#2):
+As reported by the interviewed clinician:

 As clinicians who do research, we have a huge problem with the data we produce.
 We have a constant fear of doing something bad (breaking privacy rules, sharing data inappropriately, etc.), when in fact we are just trying to help our patients.
 Data collection and security are our constant apprehension.
 As clinicians we are not trained for this complex and constantly changing privacy regulations.
 Moreover, this results in a considerable burden that is not easy to manage.
-We may need specialised figures to help us with this workload (Int. #2).
+We may need specialised figures to help us with this workload (Int. #4).

 Another concern is related to the financial sustainability of the introduction of robots in the ordinary practices of the services.
 To the best of our knowledge, with the exception of Finland and Sweden which are the frontrunner or robots in health-services, in other European Countries the main (often unique) channel of fundings to this kind of experimentations is through research-oriented grants provided by the EU (e.g., Horizon 2020), or, very less frequently, by national governments [5].
 Even more, these fundings are limited in time, and often focused specifically on pilot experimentations, without the specific goal of consolidation in the ordinary practices of services.
-As a consequence, due to uncertainty in funding, it is typical that after a project ends, there is no continuity regarding implementation also despite promising results.
-In addition, due to the high cost of these technologies, at least until today, it is unclear how governments and, even worse, local administrations, might be able to ensure economic stability to these innovations [21].
-Moreover, considering the heterogeneity of the different configurations of social and health services in the various territories (particularly in Italy: [44], [45]) there is a risk that the introduction of these technologies may only be possible in richest contexts, further exacerbating already strong territorial inequalities.

-Lastly, inherent to the short-term perspective of this fundings, mostly intended in a research-based feature, also raises problems in terms of applicability and diffusion of these pilot projects.
+Due to uncertainty in funding, it is thus typical that after a project ends, there is no continuity regarding implementation also despite promising results.
+Inherent to the short-term perspective of this fundings, mostly intended in a research-based feature, also raises problems in terms of applicability and diffusion of these pilot projects.
 The latter are often scarcely devised to be a viable solution to everyday care challenges:

-A problem encountered in scaling up pilot projects is that we are often not used to thinking from the beginning to the real industrialisation possibilities of the experimented solutions.
-Usually, in research projects, the focus is on experimenting the most 'futuristic' technologies because the researcher needs to publish, perhaps without thinking much about who might then actually adopt them in everyday situations.
+A problem encountered in scaling up pilot projects is that we are often not used to thinking from the beginning to the real industrialization possibilities of the experimented solutions.
+Usually, in research projects, the focus is on the experimentation of the most 'futuristic' technologies because the researcher needs to publish, perhaps without thinking much about who might then actually adopt them in everyday situations.
 In a rational way, now in European calls for proposals they ask you to include companies right from the start, and this is useful.
-However, from my experience, in practice there is often a problem of matching the researcher's interest in publications (hence the interest in innovativeness) with that of the companies (which aim at commercialisation).
+However, from my experience, in practice there is often a problem of matching the researcher's interest in publications (hence the interest in innovativeness) with that of the companies (which aim at commercialization).
 It is not always easy to find this match, legitimately everyone tends to pursue their own interests (Int. #1).